kerryzl77/Deep-Learning/README.md

 - `Random Forest.ipynb`:This project analyzes flight data in the USA from 2018 to 2022 to build a machine learning model that predicts flight disruptions (cancellations, diversions, or delays).

--  `Multivariate.R`:Crab age prediction project employing PCA, k-means clustering, and decision tree modeling in R.
+-  `Multivariate.R`:Crab age prediction project employing PCA, k-means clustering, and decision tree modeling in R (https://www.kaggle.com/datasets/sidhus/crab-age-prediction/data).